cloudnativelabs/kube-router/docs/user-guide.md

 LoadBalancers like for example MetalLb.
 This has been successfully tested together with [MetalLB](https://github.com/google/metallb) in ARP mode.

+## Controlling Service Locality / Traffic Policies

+Service availability both externally and locally (within the cluster) can be controlled via the Kubernetes standard [Traffic Policies](https://kubernetes.io/docs/reference/networking/virtual-ips/#traffic-policies) and via the custom kube-router service annotation: `kube-router.io/service.local: true`.

+Refer to the previously linked upstream Kubernetes documentation for more information on `spec.internalTrafficPolicy` and `spec.externalTrafficPolicy`.

+In order to keep backwards compatibility the `kube-router.io/service.local: true` annotation effectively overrides `spec.internalTrafficPolicy` and `spec.externalTrafficPolicy` and forces kube-router to behave as if both were set to `Local`.

 ## Hairpin Mode

 Communication from a Pod that is behind a Service to its own ClusterIP:Port is not supported by default.
 However, it